qmph22/MDT-with-NETCONF-on-IOS-XE/README.md

 3. Create a Python virtual environment with `python -m venv` (ensure you are using Python 3.10 or higher)
 4. Enter the Python virtual environment (if on Linux) with `source venv/bin/activate`
 5. Install the required packages with `pip3 install ncclient xmltodict dotenv pyyaml typing`
 6. Create an environmental variable in the `.env` file.
-You can clone the `.env.example` file with `cp .env.example .env` to get started.
-Place your passwords in there.
+Place your passwords in there noting the name of the environmental variable per password.
 Create multiple environmental variables if you intend on using multiple passwords.
+   - You can clone the `.env.example` file with `cp .env.example .env` to get started.
 7. Create specify your devices in `telegraf/networkdevices.yml`.
 For the password, specify the environmental variable name you created in the `.env` file.
    - You can copy `networkdevices.example.yml` to `networkdevices.yml` with `cp telegraf/networkdevices.example.yml telegraf/networkdevices.yml` to help you get started.
 8. When ready to test the Docker stack, run the following: